isene/hyperlist.vim/README.md

 And for an introduction to the VIM plugin's most sexy features, watch the screencast over at https://isene.org/hyperlist

+GVIM users can enjoy the commands organized in a menu with submenus.

 ### Installation

 As you most certainly have already done, to install the HyperList plugin for VIM, dowmload woim.vba and do:

 ```
 vim hyperlist.vba